laughingkid-sg/nus-lifehack-2022/README.md

 # Target Audience

-Youths
+Youths aged 35 and under.

 # Core Features

+-   **Reminders and Awareness**

+With the convenience of a Telegram Bot, weekly reminders or tips can be sent to users so that they will not forget their scheduled collections and find new ways to recycle.

+Our bot will be able to send reminders for upcoming door-to-door collections.
+This will allow Singaporeans to better manage their recycling schedules and take note of upcoming collections.
+This is to replace physical flyers which helps reduce paper waste.

+The bot will also send weekly tips on recycling and recycling efforts in Singapore to help better educate users.

+-   **Item Recognition**

+Sometimes it is difficult to remember what items can be recycled.
+Users can simply upload an image to the bot and tell the users if it can be recycled.
+This will help Singaporeans better differentiate between non-recyclables and recyclables.

--   **Scheduling**
+-   **Schedule Collection**

-> Users can open a web application on Telegram to schedule a collection for their recyclables.
+For Singaporeans who can't be around for the monthly upcoming door-to-door collections, we create an eCommerce-like web application on Telegram where users can easily add their recyclables to a "cart" and "checkout" to schedule a collection with recycling partners.
 By doing so, they can stand a chance to earn points which can be redeemed as vouchers.

--   **Reminder**

-> With the convenience of a Telegram Bot, weekly reminders or tips can be sent to users so that they will not forget their scheduled collections and find new ways to recycle.

--   **Detection**

-> Sometimes it is difficult to remember which items can be recycled.
-Hence, by leveraging on Azure's **ZHENG TECK TO FILL**, users can simply upload an image to the bot and it can tell the users if it can be recycled.

 # Technology Stack

--   ReactJS
+-   Language: Typescript
+-   Frontend: React with Chakra UI on Netlify
--   Express
+-   Backend: Node.js with Express on Azure Web Apps
--   Redux
--   Telegram
--   **ZHENGTECK TO FILL**
+-   Database: Microsoft SQL (via TypeORM)
+-   Other: Telegraf, Azure Computer Vision

+The Telegraf library is used to handle requests from Telegram and Azure Computer Vision is used for image recognition.